hakambing/GuardianCare/GuardianCare_IoT/README.md

 - **BLE connection issues**: Make sure Bluetooth is enabled on your mobile device and you're within range.
 - **Upload fails**: Check that the correct board is selected in PlatformIO and the device is properly connected.

-## Contributing

-1. Fork the repository.
-2. Create a new feature branch.
-3. Commit your changes.
-4. Push to your fork and submit a pull request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - M5Stack for the M5StickC Plus hardware